jsgerman-oss/blackrim-knowledge-graph/ARCHITECTURE.md

 - module → `mod:<dotted-or-path>`
 - doc → `doc:<path>[#anchor]`

-Paths are normalized to forward slashes for cross-OS portability.
+Paths are normalized to forward slashes for portability.
 Line spans are **not** part of the primary key — they are carried as attributes and used only as a last-resort disambiguator (`…@<start>-<end>`) when a file genuinely declares two same-kind, same-name symbols.
 Keeping positions out of the key is what makes the